AY2425S1-DSA3101-Weeping-Wranglers/WW-AI-GK/README.md

 ### KG Construction

-Check that your AuraDB instance has been initialised and is running from [here](console.neo4j.io).
+Check that your AuraDB instance has been initialised and is running from [here](console.neo4j.io), before running this command:

 ```bash
 docker compose -f compose.kg-construction.yaml up --build --abort-on-container-exit